flavienbwk/docker-iptables/README.md

 ## Combining UFW with iptables

 I recommend combining UFW with iptables managing our Docker network.
 BTW : UFW uses iptables under the hood.
-The technics described here don't require disabling iptables in the Docker daemon.
-Which is good.
+The technics described here does not require disabling iptables in the Docker daemon.
+[Which is good](#problem).

 - UFW : managing non-Docker / system ports
 - custom Docker iptables : managing Docker apps ports